 A datasheet or spec sheet is a document (printed or .pdf) that describes the technical characteristics of a sensor, electronic component, product, material or other.
 It includes details on how to use the component in a circuit and other useful design info on how to integrate it into a system together with specifications on performance and other characteristics that are important to know.

 Different electronic circuits operate at different voltages.
 For example, the Arduino Uno operates at 5 volts, while the Arduino Nano 33 IoT and BLE, and the MKR series, operate at 3.3 volts.
-In addition, many DC power supplies operate at voltages higher than the electronics which they power.
-Because there are different operating voltages, you often need a component to convert from one voltage level to another.
-Voltage regulators take a range of DC voltage and convert it to a constant voltage.
+A voltage regulator takes a range of DC voltage as input and convert it to a constant voltage.
 For example, this regulator shown in Figure 1, a 7805 regulator, takes a range of 9 – 15 volts DC input and converts it to a constant 5-volt output.
-It can take an input of up to 30 volts according to its datasheet, but this component functions best in the 9-15-volt range.
+Using this regulator, you could power a 5-volt motor or a string of addressable LEDs from a 12-volt power source.

 The 7800 series regulators come in many different voltages.
 7805 is a 5-volt regulator.
 7809 is a 9-volt regulator.
 7812 is a 12-volt regulator.
 All the regulators of this family have the same pin connections.
 In the image above, the left leg is connected to the input voltage.
 The middle leg is connected to ground.
 The right leg is the output voltage.